antoineauger/2048AI/README.md

 $ python3 Application.py
 ```

-5. After training, your AI will play until it wins/looses.
+5. After training, your AI will play until it wins/looses (spoiler: it is most likely to
+   loose :P ).
-   Some game stats are displayed, the associated replay is also
+   When it does, some game stats are displayed before the program ends.

+If you want to precisely see which moves your AI played (although it will not tell you why it decided
-   available in `data/replays/`.
+to play that way/moove), the associated replay is available in `data/replays/`.

 ```
 OK - File parsed: data\train_logs\human_1024_1.log